bmlindor/ttv_ss/AAREADME.md

     3           'EARTH MOON BARYCENTER'
     399         'EARTH'

+Observer is calculating barycentic julian date for theings outside SS, with light travel time correction.

 1).
 Simulate transit times from JPLEphemeris.
 Add noise option to data.

-sim_times(jd1::Float64,sigma::Real,nyear::Real,obs::String)
+sim_obs_and_find_times(jd1::Float64,sigma::Real,nyear::Real,obs::String)

 2a).
 Carry out a linear fit to the transit times.

 2b).
 Call ttv_nplanet.jl from wrapper then compute the chi-square of the fit.
 Carry out an initial fit of the 2 inner planets

-ttv_nplanet(nplanet::Int64,jmax::Int64,ntrans::Vector{Int64},data::Vector{T}) where T<:Real
-ttv_wrapper(tt0,nplanet::Int64,ntrans::Vector{Int64},params::Vector{T},jmax::Integer,EM::Bool)
+Note: jmax is the truncation of infinite [?] series in Laplace coefficients.
+It's larger when planets are closer to each other. ttv_nplanet(nplanet::Int64,jmax::Int64,ntrans::Vector{Int64},data::Vector{T}) where T<:Real ttv_wrapper(tt0,nplanet::Int64,ntrans::Vector{Int64},params::Vector{T},jmax::Integer,EM::Bool)

+fit_planet2(jd1::Float64,sigma::Real,nyear::Real,tref::Real,tol::Real,options::Array{String},save_as_jld2::Bool=false)

 2c).
-Then add in the third planet.
+Then add in the third (and later, fourth) planet.
 Initialize a grid of periods & phases of the outer planet, compute the best-fit at each.
 Optimize the fit to the two sets of transit times by varying all of the other parameters.
+    - subtracted tref from times to increase speed/accuracy.
+    - added tolerance limit to optimization
+    - tref, jd1, and tol defined in full_run.jl
-Note: This assumes 2 transits for Jupiter because transits are required for TTVFaster Show that likelihood curve peaks at period of Jupiter.
+Note: This assumes 2 transits for Jupiter/Mars-analogues because that is required for TTVFaster Show that likelihood curve peaks at real period of Jupiter.
 Note: the third planet can't be too close to the transiting planets.
+    - Currently doing 5-22 years, but ran rebound simulations to test minimum orbit of jupiter analogue.
+Conditioned on retrieved V+E parameters, Jupiter orbit can go down to 1337.0 days but this doesn't account for the observed TTVs.
+Would need NbodyGradient to find actual minimum.

 fit_planet3(filename::String,jd1::Float64,sigma::Real,nyear::Real,tref::Real,tol::Real,p3in::Float64,p3out::Float64,np3::Int,nphase::Int,obs::String)